Robert Mawer: Career

-If Mawer's apprenticeship as a stone carver was served between the ages of fourteen and twenty-one years as per tradition, then he would have been qualified to work as a top sculptor from about 1828.
+If Mawer's apprenticeship as a stone carver was served between the ages of fourteen and twenty-one years as per tradition, he would have been qualified to work as a top sculptor from about 1828.
 It is not known where he served his apprenticeship, but since he was born in Nidderdale and married in Ripley, it is possible that he was apprenticed to a master stone carver at Ripon Cathedral where he could have gained the skills and knowledge that he used in all his works and taught to his apprentices.
 No documentary attributions for work have been found until 1837, so he was possibly working for another sculptor between 1828 and 1837.
 He was active as an architectural sculptor in the Gothic Revival and Neoclassical styles from at least 1837 until his death.
 However he does not appear in trade directories until 1848.
 From an unknown date until 1842, Mawer was a partner in Collitt & Co, stonemasons of Leeds, with Hugh Collitt and George Hope.
 The Leeds Times described him in his obituary as follows: "One who was extensively known and much respected in this town.
 Mr Robert Mawer was a man eminent in his department as an architectural sculptor.
 The manner in which he acquitted himself in connection with the rebuilding of our beautiful Parish Church gave promise of his capabilities.
 As a "medieval sculptor" specimens of his work are to be seen in the numerous church screens, fonts and other forms of ecclesiastical decoration which he has executed in various parts of the kingdom.
 During the last few years of his life he devoted himself more to classic architecture, and his excellence in this department is evident in such buildings as St George's Hall, Bradford; The Leeds and Yorkshire Assurance Company's offices in Leeds; and the Unitarian Chapel, Leeds."

 Leeds Civic Trust arranged to unveil a blue plaque At the Henry Moore Institute on 11 July 2019, commemorating the work of Robert Mawer, Catherine Mawer and William Ingle.
 This plaque was to be affixed to Moorlands House, Albion Street, Leeds, at a later date.

 Death

 He died on 10 November 1854, of chronic bronchitis, aged 47 years, at Oxford Place.
 His nephew William Ingle, who was then living at 1 Oxford Row, Leeds, was in attendance.
-He is buried with his wife Catherine in the churchyard of St Mark, Woodhouse, Leeds, where he is commemorated with a memorial carved by Catherine.
+He is buried with his wife Catherine in the churchyard of St Mark's Church, Woodhouse, Leeds, where he is commemorated with a memorial carved by Catherine.